Abjad/abjad/abjad/docs/source/examples/ferneyhough/index.rst

 --------------

-Next we'll show how to divide a quarter note into various ratios, and then divide the final `tie chain` of the resulting tuplet into yet another ratio:
+Next we'll show how to divide a quarter note into various ratios, and then divide the final `logical tie` of the resulting tuplet into yet another ratio:

 ::